 Most followers of these sheikhs have stories about their psychic powers, stories I treated with scepticism, until they seemed to be confirmed when my translator went white at one point in the discussion after the ceremony.
 The dervishes often bring their dreams to be interpreted by the sheikh and this man told me the sheikh had just read out the text of a 15th century poem and explained it.
 The poem, he said, was in detail what he had dreamt of the previous night.
 Others, however, told me not to be distracted by such apparent psychic powers: “The real miracle is the joy.”

 Afterwards, I met the sheikh, who said his name was Sultan Veled (not his real name but, the name of Rumi’s son), and I asked him what the Zikr meant.
 He said, “Zikr means remembrance.
 The purpose of life is to remember Allah.
 Every electron and proton is whirling around a nucleus, as the planets whirl around the sun – and all of them are chanting for Allah.
 Even your heartbeat” – and here he thumped his chest – “is chanting Al-lah, Al-lah.”

 I went out into the cold Istanbul air and walked by the Bosphorus.
 As the city lights sparkled on the river, I felt I’d experienced something of the power of Rumi, amazed that his presence should seem so alive eight centuries and 20 generations after his death.
 I’d been brought up to be wary of such passion, but I still envied them their longing, their sense of brotherhood, their faith.
 Right now, though, I needed a drink.

-Les Arts Turcs - Art Gallery & Studio
+Bazaar Turkey – Les Arts Turcs Art Studio